Dining / Dining Guide / Dining Guide: Lafayette Square

 Square One Brewery and Distillery

 American.
-SqWires, housed in a converted wire factory, boasts a fireplace, live music, a menu bouncing from bacon-wrapped dates to chicken pot pie, and the world’s most extensive bloody mary bar during a deluxe brunch.
+Housed in a converted wire factory, SqWires boasts a fireplace, live music, a menu bouncing from burgers and chicken pot pies to baked brie and truffled mac and cheese.
+Brunch, featuring the world’s most extensive bloody mary, is a St. Louis weekend tradition.
 1415 S. 18th, 314-865-3522. $$$

 Italian.
 Dawn Wilson’s little bit of everything shop includes freshly made pasta and sauces, a weekend dine-in and takeout menu, event space, off-site catering, and cooking classes, as well as gourmet foods, kitchenware, and even European-inspired antiques.
+Don’t miss her signature hand-rolled pici pasta, which Wilson learned to make in the Old Country.
 1916 Park, 314-827-6150. $$

 Photography by Kevin A. Roberts